zerynth/docs-v3/docs/reference/libs/stdlib/timers.md

 ## Software Timers

-This module contain the :class:`timer` to handle time and timed events
+This module contain the `timer` to handle time and timed events

 ### function `now`